nodejs/llhttp/README.md

 request line, the status line, the headers or a chunk header.
 With this flag only a CR is required to terminate such sections.

+### `void llhttp_set_lenient_optional_cr_before_lf(llhttp_t* parser, int enabled)`

+Enables/disables lenient handling of line separators.

+Normally `llhttp` would error when a LF is not preceded by CR when terminating the request line, the status line, the headers, a chunk header or a chunk data.
+With this flag only a LF is required to terminate such sections.

 **Enabling this flag can pose a security issue since you will be exposed to request smuggling attacks.
 USE WITH CAUTION!**

 ### `void llhttp_set_lenient_optional_crlf_after_chunk(llhttp_t* parser, int enabled)`